Gaganashreea/resume-ai-pro-resuspark/README.md

 # Tech Stack

-* React — for building the UI with reusable components.
+* React -for building the UI with reusable components.
-* React Router v7 — for navigation and routing in the app.
+* React Router v7 -for navigation and routing in the app.
-* Puter.js — for serverless auth, storage, database, and AI integrations (so no custom backend needed).
+* Puter.js - for serverless auth, storage, database, and AI integrations (so no custom backend needed).
-* Tailwind CSS — for styling and building a clean, responsive UI quickly.
+* Tailwind CSS -for styling and building a clean, responsive UI quickly.
-* TypeScript — adds static typing to JavaScript, making the codebase more robust.
+* TypeScript - adds static typing to JavaScript, making the codebase more robust.
-* Zustand — lightweight global state management library used for state handling across components.
+* Zustand - lightweight global state management library used for state handling across components.

 # Live Demo